 The most common psychometric tests in legal recruitment are:

-- Verbal reasoning - how you understand information and make use of it
+- Verbal reasoning - how you understand written information and make use of it

 - Critical thinking - understanding how you think and reason

-- Numerical reasoning - fairly straightforward mathematics with the focus on whether you can make sensible use of numerical information.
+- Numerical reasoning - does require some mathematical ability, but the focus on whether you can understand and make use of numerical information.